If you’re serious about a home theater, you need a short throw projector.

 When you want a projector that can handle an extremely short throw setup while remaining as bright and vibrant as ever, the ViewSonic LS810 is the way to go.

-The ViewSonic LS810 produces 5200 lumens, so you’ll have a bright display even in full daylight.
+The ViewSonic LS810 produces 5200 lumens, so you’ll have a bright display even in full daylight without having to worry about the dark.

 Additionally, you’ll have a solid contrast ratio of 100,000:1.
 This way, you’ll be able to enjoy a solid array of colors and tones, regardless of if you’re playing your favorite video games during the day or watching your favorite movie at night.

-When you don’t have much space for a projector, the ViewSonic LS810 is possible the best option out there.
+When you don’t have much space for a projector, the ViewSonic LS810 is possibly the best option out there.
 This is because it only needs 0.23 inches to throw the picture.

 As you’ll be spending a good amount of money on a projector you’ll want something that can last before you need to start considering a new bulb.
 The ViewSonic LS810 has an extremely long lamp life of up to 30,000 hours.
 You’ll likely need to upgrade your hardware long before the bulb runs out.